-- Walk through a Career Fair, just to get familiar with the basic set-up and structure.
+- Walk through a Career Fair and chat with at least one recruiter, just to get familiar with the basic set-up and structure.

-- Research ways to get work experience relevant to your career interests, including internships, volunteer work, and undergraduate research opportunities
+- Look into ways to get work experience relevant to your career interests, including internships, volunteer work, and undergraduate research opportunities

 - Find a summer job (for the summer before sophomore year) that will expose you to new experiences or help you develop new skills.
 It’s a great time to explore things you think you *might* be interested in and to learn to do different things, even if you’re not sure how you will use them later.

 - Try out some extracurricular activities.
 Go to Quad Day and see the range available to you.
 Think about the activities that were most meaningful and enjoyable to you in high school and think about ways to find those sources of satisfaction in college, while giving yourself time to explore new possibiltiies.